ImDarkLaw/ImDarkLaw/README.md

-## Heya, I'm DarkLaw! 👋
+## Hey, I'm DarkLaw! 👋
-- Junior Software Developer from Athens, Greece.
+- Software Developer from Athens, Greece.
 - Fascinated by the power of communities to bring people together, foster collaboration, and drive positive change.
 - Fueled on Coffee and Steak.